-Since it is not clear what "time integrated mass" is or what would be the massper-time integrated density, we might consider the same potential energy landscape in Figure 22 between the singularity at t_1 and observers at (\vec{x}0, t_0) rather than between
+Since it is not clear what "time integrated mass" is or what would be the massper-time integrated density, we might consider the same potential energy landscape in Figure 22 between the singularity at t_1 and observers at (\vec{x}0, t_0) rather than between \bar{M} at t' and observers' entire slice of constant proper time.
+In that case, the radial nature of the interaction will be preserved and dark energy will continue to depend only on Δt .
+We might also appeal to infinite relative scale across levels of aleph to establish observers in the present as small test masses gravitating with a larger mass in the future and on a higher level.
+However, the original mechanism in [39] described interaction across a bounce, Figure 22 essentially, and we have introduced

-1The χ^4 periodicity across the unit cell is based in part on cyclic cosmology models such as loop quantum cosmology (LQC).
+$^{^1}$ The χ^4 periodicity across the unit cell is based in part on cyclic cosmology models such as loop quantum cosmology (LQC).
 Bojowald, the effective owner of the LQC theory, declared it dead in a 2013 talk.
-The record of this talk titled "Loop Quantum Cosmology: A Eulogy" [111] appears to have been deleted from the internet following a citation in [112] (excepted here as Appendix C.) It is not clear if LQC died on its merits or if it died for its association with a pseudo-plagiarism scandal that concluded with Jerry Sandusky's 2011 child rape indictment (Appendix C).
+The record of this talk titled "Loop Quantum Cosmology: A Eulogy" [110] appears to have been deleted from the internet following a citation in [111] (excepted here as Appendix C.) It is not clear if LQC died on its merits or if it died for its association with a pseudo-plagiarism scandal that concluded with Jerry Sandusky's 2011 child rape indictment (Appendix C).
 However, the MCM is not attached to the specifics of the LQC model.
-Even the requirement for a cyclic cosmology in any form has been called into question because interaction along χ^4 may suffice to support the MCM mechanism for dark energy without an additional interaction across a big crunch in the distant future.
+Even the requirement for a cyclic cosmology in any form has been called into question because interaction along χ^4 may suffice to support the MCM mechanism for dark energy without an additional interaction across a big crunch in the distant chronological future.

-Figure 22: This figure depicts the Newtonian mechanism for MCM dark energy mostly as it appeared in [31]. t{Ia} is the proper time of a high redshift supernova in the dark energy survey.
+Figure 22: This figure depicts the Newtonian mechanism for MCM dark energy, mostly as it appeared in [31]. $t{\rm Ia}$ is the proper time of a high redshift supernova in the dark energy survey.
 Such supernovae live on the past light cone of an observer with proper time t_0 .
-The upcoming bounce lies at t_1 . t' is the temporal midpoint of the cycle of cosmology beyond the bounce and \overline{M} is a point mass representing the universe in the cycle beyond the bounce.
-The energy curve assumes that every slice of constant proper time in our present cycle of cosmology has the same mass m so the energy between \overline{M} and the slices of constant proper time at t{Ia} or t_0 differs only in the timelike separation |t' - t|.
-Observers in an inertial frame at t_0 will see objects at t{Ia} appear to recede under acceleration because t_0 is deeper into \overline{M} 's gravitational well.
+The upcoming bounce lies at t_1 . t' is the temporal midpoint of the cycle of cosmology beyond the bounce and \bar{M} is a point mass representing the universe in the cycle beyond the bounce.
+The energy curve assumes that every slice of constant proper time in our present cycle of cosmology has the same mass m so the energy between \bar{M} and the slices of constant proper time at $t{\rm Ia}$ or t_0 differs only in the timelike separation |t'-t|.
+Observers in an inertial frame at t_0 will see objects at $t{\rm Ia}$ appear to recede under acceleration because t_0 is deeper into \bar{M} 's gravitational well.